workshopda/sbtet-results/Readme.md

 streamlit run app.py
 ```

-2. Configure input mode via the sidebar:
+2. Configure the input mode via the sidebar:
    - **Range**: Define a base PIN, starting suffix, and number of students.
    - **Single**: Input a single PIN.
    - **CSV**: Upload a CSV or Excel file containing PINs.

-3. Select the relevant year or semester.
+3. Select the academic year or semester.

 4. Choose output options:
    - Generate an Excel report.